-- 1. Remove the right quick access panel as explained above. - 2.
-The oil level can be checked through the sight glass on the right side of the engine. - 3.
+- 2. The oil level can be checked through the sight glass on the right side of the engine. - 3.
 The oil level should be as close as possible to the top sight.

-If you need to add engine oil, refer to page 83 of this manual.
+If you need to add engine oil, refer to page 88 of this manual.